 Only after continual bouts of conflict between the settlers and locals and finally when his huntsman John Macintyre was speared did Phillip reluctantly authorise violence by asking his guard to bring back six Aboriginal heads, which they failed to do.

-I posit that Australia’s original inhabitants were not presented with treaties as the Maoris in New Zealand were, as terra nullius was invoked to provide Britain with the necessary legal recourse to ‘claim’ Australia.
+I posit that Australia’s original inhabitants were not presented with treaties as the Maoris in New Zealand were, as terra nullius was invoked to provide Britain with the necessary legal recourse to ‘claim’ Australia and Aborigines did not have a clearly defined leadership structure with whom treaties could be negotiated with.
 The settlers from Europe were not arriving with the intention of simply forcing the local inhabitants out of their traditional homes and off their traditional land.

 This was something told to Phillip prior to the First Fleet leaving for Australia and when first realising how large the local population of Aborigines was, Phillip and his officers were very surprised.